andreadalcin/school-planner-electron/README.md

       "build/**/*"
     ],
     "directories": {
-      "buildResources": "assets" # change the resource directory from 'build' to 'assets' }
+      "buildResources": "static" # change the resource directory from 'build' to 'static' }
   },
 ```